Lataif-e-Sitta: The Laṭāʾif in animals

-History of the laṭāʾif
+History of the Laṭāʾif

-The spiritual experiences identified by Sufism as the laṭāʾif have their immediate historical antecedents in the Emanationism of Neoplatonism (3rd century AD), which is known to have influenced the subsequent development of Sufism (see: Platonism in Islamic philosophy).
+The spiritual experiences identified by Sufism as the Laṭāʾif have their immediate historical antecedents in the Emanationism of Neoplatonism (3rd century AD), which is known to have influenced the subsequent development of Sufism (see: Platonism in Islamic philosophy).
 The Emanations of Neoplatonism, in turn, arose from the Theory of forms of Plato (4th century BC).

 The general concept of spiritual “subtle centers” originated within Persian Sufism: Junayd of Baghdad (835–910), al-Hallaj (858–922), and Shahab al-Din Abu Hafs Umar Suhrawardi (1145–1234).

 Kubrawi Sufi Najm al-Din Razi (1177–1256) proposed five “inner means of perception” (Qalb, Ruh, Sirr, Khafi, and Ikhfa) that parallel the five physical senses.
-It's unclear to commentators whether these inner senses were already understood as laṭāʾif at that time.
+It's unclear to commentators whether these inner senses were already systematized as Laṭāʾif at that time.

-The earliest systematic formulation of the laṭāʾif is thought to be that of Kubrawi Ala ud-Daula Simnani (1261–1336), who proposed seven laṭāʾif, relating them to the seven ontological levels of Sufi cosmology.
+The earliest systematic formulation of the Laṭāʾif is thought to be that of Kubrawi Ala ud-Daula Simnani (1261–1336), who proposed seven Laṭāʾif, relating them to the seven ontological levels of Sufi cosmology.

-From the 17th to 19th centuries, the Indian Mujaddidis, beginning with Ahmad Sirhindi (1564–1624), returned to a standardized interpretation of five experiential laṭāʾif and associated their locations with parts of the physical body.
+From the 17th to 19th centuries, the Indian Mujaddidis, beginning with Ahmad Sirhindi (1564–1624), returned to a standardized interpretation of five experiential Laṭāʾif and associated their locations with parts of the physical body.

-The Punjab tradition within the Naqshbandi in the late 19th and 20th centuries continued with five laṭā’if but identified the experience of their physical locations differently and viewed them as spiritual organs/capacities that also underlie ordinary forms of human consciousness.
+The Punjab tradition within the Naqshbandi in the late 19th and 20th centuries continued with five Laṭā’if but identified the experience of their physical locations differently and viewed them as spiritual organs/capacities that also underlie ordinary forms of human consciousness.

-It is thought by some that, just as with the nominal 99 Names of God in Islam and their underlying Divine Attributes, the number of laṭāʾif and their potential realization by humanity might actually be unlimited.
+It is thought by some that, just as with the nominal 99 Names of God in Islam and their underlying Divine Attributes, the number of Laṭāʾif and their potential realization by humanity might actually be unlimited.